Mushroom-Wang/news-sentiment-analysis/README.md

 3. Access the website by going to `localhost:8080`.
 Ready to use!

 ## Load Testing
 Load testing is the process of evaluating a system's performance under high load conditions.
 It is essential to ensure that a system can handle the expected load and traffic without slowing down or crashing.
 I use [WebPageTest](https://www.webpagetest.org/) to conduct the load testing.
+Check out these web performance test results on [WebPageTest.org](https://www.webpagetest.org/result/230430_BiDcY6_67W/).
 The overall perfermance is not bad:
 - This site was quick to connect and deliver initial code.
 It began rendering content very quickly.
 There were 1 render-blocking requests.
 The largest content rendered quickly.
 - This site had good layout stability.
 It took little time to become interactive.
 It had 2 accessibility issues, none serious.
 HTML content was mostly generated server-side.
 - This site had no render-blocking 3rd party requests that could be a single point of failure.
 It had no security issues.
 HTML content was mostly generated server-side.